 • TEST THE I/V CONNECTIONS!
-With the Keithleys off, use the handheld DVM to test the four sample connections.
-Across the Pt sample, you should see the room temperature resistance of about 108 Ω .
+With the Keithley boxes both off, use the handheld DVM to test the four sample connections.
+(Across the standard Pt sample, you should see the room temperature resistance of about 108Ω).
 Turn the Keithley DVM/Current Source on and put them into in DELTA mode (hit DELTA).
-When it says it's ready, hit ENTER.
+When the current source says it's ready, hit ENTER.
 You should be able to read a voltage, and from the voltage and the current applied, calculate a resistance.
 Is the resistance you read in fair agreement with what you got when you tested your sample leads?
 To get out of DELTA mode hit EXIT.